 Review: Drive Coffee’s Le Mans Roast ($18 USD)

-It goes without saying to maintain focus for twenty-four continuous hours of consciousness, one will consume copious amounts of coffee.
-While the days drivers completing all twenty-four hours by their lonesome are gone, coffee is still a great way to keep a sharp eye into the deep night.
+(2018) It goes without saying to maintain focus for twenty-four continuous hours of consciousness, one will consume copious amounts of stimulants (coffee).
+While the days Le Mans drivers completing all twenty-four hours by their lonesome are gone, coffee is still a great way to keep a sharp eye into the deep night.
 With Drive Coffee’s Le Mans medium roast, one can gear up for a long night ahead in a flavorful way.
 The packaging does the trick, too.
 If a once-around-the-clock race is coming up, considering ordering from Drive Coffee.

 We’re still celebrating the century old race through the French countryside where man tests machine to improve efficiency.
 Though the days of brute force race cars are gone, the romance of the race has been replaced by space aged machines that have specialists staring at screens for any deviation.
 The GT40 may seem basic to today’s car, but it’s the reason today’s cars are around.
 Why not celebrate Le Mans and the Ford GT40 with coffee that comes in an oilcan?

 Immediately noticeable is the dry consistency of the beans.
 This produces a powdery roast.
 At the creakybottombracket.com office, we have the grinder set to 18 and found this to be perfect for the coffee machine.
 A little less fine setting – say 20 or 22 – would work wonders for French press, the proper way to consume Le Mans roast.
 Though the beans were delectably dry, there was no husking in the grinder hopper.
 This has not happened before with other beans ordered: either they are shiny beans with no husks or dry beans with a noticeable amount of husking.
 We were getting more excited by the moment.